-- A. Specifications and test methods of raw material/ ingredients: - Specifications of each ingredient including water specification, if appropriate - Method of analysis corresponding to the specifications for each ingredient, including identification of the ingredients - For fragrance materials, specify the name and code number of the fragrance, name and address of the supplier, declaration of compliance with the acceptable or recognised standard for fragrance - B. Data on the safety of the raw materials based on data from the supplier, on published data or on reports from Scientific Committees like the ASEAN Cosmetic Scientific Body (ACSB), the EU Scientific Committee on Consumer Products (SCCP) or the US Cosmetic Ingredient Review Board (CIR).
+- A. Specifications and test methods of raw material/ingredients: - Specifications of each ingredient including water specification, if appropriate; - Method of analysis corresponding to the specifications for each ingredient, including identification of the ingredients;

+- For fragrance materials, specify the name and code number of the fragrance, name and address of the supplier, declaration of compliance with the latest IFRA guidelines; - B. Data on the safety of the raw materials based on data from the supplier, on published data or on reports from Scientific Committees like the ASEAN Cosmetic Scientific Body (ACSB), the EU Scientific Committee on Consumer Products (SCCP) or the US Cosmetic Ingredient Review Board (CIR);